OHonSam/CS320_PPL/README.md

 - Way 2: Run `python -m http.server 8000` and then open `http://localhost:8000` in a web brower.

-## Team Members
+## Team Member

-Our team consists of three members: Thinh-Phat Vo, Hon-Sam O, Phat-Minh Le.

-We are all studying at University of Science, VNU-HCM.
+This project is developed by Thinh-Phat Vo.
+I am a student at University of Science, VNU-HCM.